alphagov/notifications-python-client/DOCUMENTATION.md

 #### notification_id (required)

 The ID of the notification.
-You can find the notification ID in the response to the [original notification method call](/python.html#get-the-status-of-one-message-response).
+You can find the notification ID in the response to the [original notification method call](#get-the-status-of-one-message-response).

-You can also find it in your [GOV.UK Notify Dashboard](https://www.notifications.service.gov.uk).
+You can also find it by signing in to [GOV.UK Notify](https://www.notifications.service.gov.uk) and going to the __API integration__ page.

-1. Sign into GOV.UK Notify and select __Dashboard__.
-1. Select either __emails sent__, __text messages sent__, or __letters sent__.
-1. Select the relevant notification.
-1. Copy the notification ID from the end of the page URL, for example `https://www.notifications.service.gov.uk/services/af90d4cb-ae88-4a7c-a197-5c30c7db423b/notification/ID`.

 ### Response